An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Translation Estimation

 we proposed a line-based LiGT.
 Specifically, we refined the constraints Eq. (\ref{eq:trifocal_con}) in two ways.
 First, we represent the relative translation in the global frame.
 Second, it is observed that the direction of the vector $([{}^0\bold{n}]_\times\bold{R}_{01}{}^1\bold{n})$ and the vector $([{}^0\bold{n}]_\times\bold{R}_{02}{}^2\bold{n})$ are both equal to the line direction represented in the frame $0$ (${}^0\bold{r}$) ideally.
 To mitigate the impact of noise, we retain only the magnitudes of the two vectors and replace their directions with the estimated direction of the line.
 Thus the coefficient matrices are given below:

 where, $\mathrm{sgn}(\cdot)$ is a sign function.
-When the minimal eigenvalue corresponds to the line direction is large, the line will be removed.
-Therefore, the value of the sign function in Eq. (\ref{eq:trifocal_LiGT}) gets rid of rotation errors and observation noises.
-The degrees of the rotation and observation components in Eq. (\ref{eq:trifocal_LiGT}) are $2$ and $3$, which are lower than those in the LiGT form proposed by \cite{holt1994motion}, which are 3 and 5, respectively.
+When the minimal eigenvalue corresponding to the line direction is large, the line will be regarded as a bad line and will be removed.
+Therefore, rotation errors and observation noise have little impact on the value of the sign function in Eq. (\ref{eq:trifocal_LiGT}).
+The degrees of the rotation and feature observation components in Eq. (\ref{eq:trifocal_LiGT}) are $2$ and $3$, which are lower than those in the LiGT form proposed by \cite{holt1994motion}, namely Holt-LiGT, which are 3 and 5, respectively.
+Please refer to App. \ref{app:Holt-LiGT} for the entire derivation.
+Besides, we also construct a line-based LiGT with a line-based depth-pose-only (DPO) constraint like the original LiGT\cite{cai2021pose}.
+We will also prove that the proposed line-based LiGT form (Eq. (\ref{eq:trifocal_LiGT})) outperforms the line-based LiGT from with DPO constraints in App. \ref{app:dpo_line}.